MarkusLoennig/project_template/README.md

    - this is quantitative data (time, error rate)

-- The participant are then given the survey again (DDSQ) as measurement of their emotional state
+- The participant are then given the survey again (DSSQ) as measurement of their emotional state
    - on their subjective stress and mood level

 ![Nature scene available-excerpt](https://github.com/MarkusLoennig/project_template/blob/master/IMAGES/GuidedVRscenes.jpg)